 The SLA system makes use of 'Traffic Lights'.
-You could consider traffic lights to be similar to the 'status' of a form, but one which is only ever controlled automatically.
+Consider traffic lights to be similar to the 'status' of a form, but one which is only ever controlled automatically.

-SLA is used for counting passing time, and assisting in automatic changes based off those times.
+An SLA is used for counting passing time and assisting in automatic changes based on those times.

-For example: A newly submitted ticket could have a traffic light status of "Within SLA".
-After 5 hours, I want the traffic light to change to "Out of SLA".
+For example, a newly submitted ticket could have a traffic light status of 'Within SLA' but after 5 hours, it's needed for the traffic light to change to 'Out of SLA'.

-Head to Admin > Infocapture > (your project) > SLA
+Once ready to create them head to Admin > InfoCapture > (your project) > SLA

-Start by creating some traffic lights.
-Under the traffic lights tab, click the Add button and choose a label and a color.
+Under the traffic lights tab, click the 'Add' button and choose a label and a colour.

 A simple example is to create one for within, and one out of, SLA:

-Here you will use field condition sets to determine when a traffic light change should occur.
+Here you will use your chosen field condition sets to determine when a traffic light change should occur.

 You'll also notice the 'type of time count' column has two options: From latest status change, or 'by stopwatch timer'.